ISISComputingGroup/ibex_developers_manual/Handling-Invalid-Values.md

 The following situations can cause process variables (PVs) to be considered invalid.
 * communication error between a device and IBEX
 * device reports that a value is invalid (i.e. over range)
-* a device generates a value which is outside valid range of a calibration algorithm.

 There may be other situations which can cause process variables (PVs) to be considered invalid.
 If so, define them here.